christianll9/deepstay/README.md

 ![](./overview.png)

+This work was shortlisted for the [Best Paper/Student Paper Award at ITSC 2023](https://2023.ieee-itsc.org/best-paper-awards/).
 The preprint version can be found on [arXiv](http://arxiv.org/abs/2306.06068).

 ## Requirements